Scaevola taccada: Description

-Scaevola taccada is similar to Scaevola plumieri – both were included in the original circumscription of the species.
+The fruit is a round, fleshy drupe between 1–15 mm.
+It is similar to the fruit of S. plumieri – both were included in the original circumscription of the species.
 S. taccada has evident calyx lobes and white fruit on which the calyx lobes persist.
-S. plumieri has short or absent lobes on its calyx and black fruit when ripe.
+S. plumieri has short or absent lobes on its calyx and its fruit turns black fruit when ripe, but ripe S. taccada fruit turns from green to white.
+They can float in seawater and are propagated by ocean currents, this bush is a pioneer plant in new sandbanks in tropical areas.

 Taxonomy

 Two shrubby Scaevola species occur along the coasts of tropical and subtropical regions of the world.
 They sometimes occur in the same region, but one is more western, reaching Atlantic coasts, and one more eastern, reaching out into the Pacific.
 Carl Linnaeus initially included both species in his Lobelia plumieri, which he later considered to be the sole species in his new genus Scaevola (although the combination Scaevola plumieri was first published by Martin Vahl).
 There has been confusion for many years over the correct name of the two species when they are recognized as distinct.
 Scaevola plumieri (L.) Vahl is now used as the name for the western species.

 The earliest name now recognized as applying to the eastern species, Lobelia taccada, was published by Joseph Gaertner in 1788.
 William Roxburgh indirectly referred to this name when transferring it to the genus Scaevola in 1788.
 Separately, and later, Martin Vahl described Scaevola sericea in 1791, based on a specimen from Niue, a small island in the south Pacific Ocean.
 In 1980, Jeffrey argued that the correct name for the species was Scaevola sericea, since Roxburgh's transfer was not acceptable under the nomenclature code.
 However, Green in 1991 considered that Jeffrey was mistaken, the transfer being valid, so that the correct name for the eastern species was Scaevola taccada, the name used, for example, by the online Flora of China.
 The International Plant Names Index accepts this analysis.